diamondSierra/diamondSierra.github.io/README.md

 # diamondSierra.github.io
-Whole bunch of HTML Pages that i've made.
+A list of several HTML Pages that i've made.
 External credits go to their respective owners!! ❤️